johnsietsma/TestFlightUnity/README.md

 Thanks to @habitoti for these notes.

 * Doesn't work in the TestFlight API v1.2 because takeOff() isn't called within onCreate().
-Works in TestFlight API v1.3.
+Tested in TestFlight API v1.3 and v1.4.

 Thanks to Thomas Olsen for testing and figuring this out.